 One of the most profound ways to make a positive impact is to become a teacher.
 When you become a teacher, you actively make the future more promising.
 You help children and young adults prepare for life, build dreams, and create bright futures.
 Purpose can be found daily in the classroom.
-As you likely experienced during your own time in school, teachers are so often the foundational supports in young people’s lives.
+As you probably experienced during your own time in school, teachers are so often the foundational support in young people’s lives.

 You play an integral role – professionally and personally – in a neighborhood.
 You form a connection with families unlike you would in any other career.
 You also create a close-knit community with fellow educators, who act as your support system, mentors, and friends to help you navigate the rewarding experience of being a teacher.

-As an aspiring teacher, you are an important part of the promise to address long-standing issues of equity in classrooms across the US.
+As an aspiring teacher, you are an important part of the promise to address longstanding issues of equity in classrooms across the US.
 The Teacher Residency is built on the core beliefs that every child deserves an excellent education and that our diverse schools must have a teaching force that reflects local communities.

 As a teacher, you will help students develop a love of learning and a thirst for knowledge.
 Perhaps you are a history buff or a writer and you want to inspire students to explore their own interests in social studies or language arts.
 Maybe you love science and math and want to help all students understand that these subjects are critical for their futures.
 You will have an opportunity to expose students to new ideas, subjects, and points of view while sharing your own passions.
 By leveraging your expertise in a particular content area, you will help students explore their own interests and build confidence in courses they may not have believed they had an aptitude for.

 No two days of teaching are the same and much of this is attributed to the fact that learning is involved.
-Helping a scholar a student learn means supporting their growth, development, and discovery on a daily basis.
+Helping a student learn means supporting their growth, development, and discovery on a daily basis.
 You will open doors for students to different ways of thinking, fascinating ideas, and new subjects when you choose a career in education.
 Some days you may witness the lightbulb shine when your class grasps a new concept.
 Other days your purpose may be found through a conversation with a student who is struggling in other parts of their life.
 All of this occurs while you are growing and learning right alongside your students.

 I’ve taken classes online but I’ve never been able to go to school online.
 Relationships are fostered and, even though we’re all in different places, there’s a real connection established.

-GRADUATE, 2019 COHORT
+GRADUATE, 2019 COHORT,

 CORONA NORCO UNIFIED SCHOOL DISTRICT, CA